 Raising the Floor Height And Installing Floor Covering

-Many garages have floor levels that are lower than the floor levels of the other rooms on the property.
-While some might ignore this part of the garage conversion, it is a nice practice to raise the level of the garage floor.
+Many garages have floor levels lower than the floor levels of the other rooms on the property.
+While some might ignore this part of the garage conversion, it is an excellent practice to raise the level of the garage floor.

-After you raise the floor level, you need to add a floor covering.
-Unlike raising the floor, this is very important.
+After you raise the floor level, add a floor covering.
+This is very important, unlike raising the floor.
 The popular floor coverings for garage conversions are engineered wood, luxury vinyl plank, lamination, and tiles.

 Insulating the Garage Door